bilan604/discordGPyT/README.md

 # OpenAI-discord-autobot

-This repo contains a Discord Bot/AI that can answer questions in Discord with responses from GPT3's newest language model (chatGPT), and it can also code itself with a command injection check bypass (generateCommands function).
+This repo contains a Discord Bot/AI that can answer questions in Discord with responses from GPT3's newest language model (chatGPT).
+1. It allows you to use Discord chat as smart Compiler for Python3, Java, and C++ using /Python3, /Java, and /CPP.
+2. It can also code itself with a command injection check bypass (generateCommands function).
+3. It hosts a Flask Server making the API requests, and an interface written in HTML that can be alternatively used to query GPT3.

 ![screenshot](https://github.com/bilan604/OpenAI-Discord-autobot/blob/master/static/Python-OpenAI.png?width=20px)